cardosoccc/bud/README.md

 ---

-### `report` — Budget Reports
+### `report` — Budget Report

 ```
-bud report show [<budget-id>] [--project <id>]
+bud report [<budget-id>] [--project <id>]
 ```
 Generate a report for a budget. `<budget-id>` can be a UUID or a `YYYY-MM` month string.
-If omitted, defaults to the current active month.
+If omitted, defaults to the current month's budget.

 The report shows:
-- **Account balances** — net change for each account in the period (sum of transaction values)
+- **Account balances** — net change for each account in the period, plus calculated and current balances, with an expected balance row that includes the forecast remaining
-- **Totals** — total earnings (sum of positive transaction values), total expenses (sum of absolute negative values), net balance
-- **Forecast vs. Actuals** — for each forecast line item, shows the planned value, actual spend (from transactions with a matching category), and the difference
+- **Forecast vs. Actuals** — for each forecast line item, shows the planned value, actual spend (from transactions with a matching category), and the difference.
+Installment-based forecasts display their installment suffix (e.g. `Washer (5/10)`).
-- **Projected net balance** — for future months only: the cumulative sum of forecast values from the current month through the target month, accounting for recurrence bounds
+- **Projected net balance** — for future months: the cumulative sum of forecast values from the current month through the target month, shown as Previous + Total = Accumulated rows

 ---